dianaventura/A-Year-In-the-Life/README.md

-# 🌟 What is Success to Me?: Personal Data Analysis
+# 🌟 What is Success to Me? : An Analysis of my Personal Data

 ## 📌 Project Overview
 This is not just any data project - it's a personal journey through a year's worth of data.
 I've dived into my HealthKit stats, Spotify jams, work schedules, and mood diaries to uncover where my time went and what accomplishments I’ve made along the way.